 DE HOMINE REPLEGIANDO.
 (Lat.
-Normalized for the formation of the custody of a private person, upon giving security to the sheriff that the man shall be forthcoming to answer any charge against him.
+For replevying a man.)
+A writ which lies to replevy a man out of prison, or out of the custody of a private person, upon giving security to the sheriff that the man shall be forthcoming to answer any charge against him.
 Fitzh.
 Nat.
 Brev.
 66; 3 Bl.
 Comm.
 129.

 This writ has been superseded almost wholly, in modern practice, by that of habeas corpus; but it is still used, in some of the states, in an amended and altered form.
 See 1 Kent, Comm.
 404n; 34 Me.
+136.

-136. DE IDENTITATE NOMINIS.
+DE IDENTITATE NOMINIS.
 A writ which lay for one arrested in a personal action and committed to prison under a mistake as to his identity, the proper defendant bearing the same name.
 Reg.
 Orig.
 194.